Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Challenges in non-Gaussian non-Markovian noise Characterization

 As $k$ increases further, the QNS sample complexity grows exponentially.
 While Gaussian noise can be systematically addressed through standard QNS, learning non-Gaussian noise requires advanced techniques that often involve higher sampling complexity and specially designed control protocols.
 For general noise statistics where $B_q(t)$ at different $t$ don't vanish under commutators, there is just one classical noise term ($\vec{\mu}\equiv\vec{0}$) and $2^{k-1}-1$ quantum noise terms ($\vec{\mu}\neq\vec{0}$)~\cite{PingWang_PRL_2019}.
 In addition, there are $|Q|$ self-spectra and $|Q|^k-|Q|$ cross-spectra.
-Altogether, there are $2^{k-1}|Q|^k$ possible combinations when accounting for all locations and signs (of brackets) at $k$-th order.
-When temporal correlation details being incorporated, the dimension of the noise space, as well as the QNS sample complexity ballons significantly.
-In practice, QNS protocols are truncation-based, whereby only up to $k=K$-th order of noise correlators are considered, neglecting all higher-order ($k>K$) contributions.
+Altogether, there are $2^{k-1}|Q|^k$ possible combinations when accounting for all locations and signs (of brackets) at $k$-th order~\cite{Wang_RBL_PRL_2019}.
+When temporal correlation details are incorporated, the dimension of the noise space, as well as the QNS sample complexity balloons significantly.
+In practice, QNS protocols are truncation-based, whereby only noise correlators of orders up to $k=K$ are considered, neglecting all higher-order ($k>K$) contributions.
 In fact, learning strong non-Gaussian noises is caught between a rock and a hard place: Higher-order truncation promises better spectral reconstruction at a cost of large throughput data to process, while low-order truncation is troubled by more severe spectral reconstruction error.
-The $k>K$ order spectra of strong non-Gaussian noise, if carelessly neglected, entered the reduced dynamics unwantedly and the produced spectral reconstruction is deviated by those higher-order spectra on the small learning space.
-Due to these challenges, existing QNS protocols typically consider the leading orders (up to $K=4$)~\cite{Norris_PRL_2016, Ramon_trispectrum_PRB_2019, DongWZ_APL} of non-Gaussian noise.
+The $k>K$ order spectra of strong non-Gaussian noise, if carelessly neglected, entered the reduced dynamics undesirably and the spectral reconstruction produced deviates by those higher-order spectra on the small learning space.
+Due to these challenges, existing QNS protocols typically consider the leading orders (up to $K=4$)~\cite{Norris_PRL_2016, Ramon_trispectrum_PRB_2019, DongWZ_APL,Wu_RBL_PRL_2024} of non-Gaussian noise.
 However, truncating the perturbative expansion at $K=4$ is not always sufficient.
 Much higher-order non-Gaussian signatures have been observed in realistic quantum systems~\cite{McCourt_DD_learn_noise,Neder_NatPhy_2007,Galperin_PRB_2007,Kotler_PRL_2013}.
 For example, Ref.~\cite{McCourt_DD_learn_noise} observed non-perturbative features in non-Gaussian contributions~\cite{Santos_PRA_2005} ($k\gg 10$), which standard QNS protocols struggle to work.
 In summary, the shift from Gaussian to non-Gaussian noise represents a central challenge in the C\&C of general open quantum systems.